amandaputney/amandaputney/README.md

-- 👋 Hi, I’m @amandaputney
+- :sun_with_face: Hi, I’m @amandaputney
-- 👀  I am deeply passionate about leveraging technology to address our planet's ecological challenges and am equipped with a comprehensive understanding of web development technologies and best practices.
+- :earth_africa:  I am deeply passionate about leveraging technology to address our planet's ecological challenges and am equipped with a comprehensive understanding of web development technologies and best practices.
-- 🌱 I’m currently enrolled in an immersive Software Engineering program where I'm gaining hands-on experience in building full-stack applications using JavaScript, Python, React, Node.js, SQL,  and various databases.
+- :unlock: I’m currently enrolled in an immersive Software Engineering program where I'm gaining hands-on experience in building full-stack applications using JavaScript, Python, React, Node.js, SQL,  and various databases.
 My ability to rapidly learn and apply new concepts will allow me to adapt quickly to your tech stack and contribute effectively to your development projects.
-- 💞️ I’m looking to collaborate on your passion projects!
+- :two_hearts: I’m looking to collaborate on your passion projects!
+- :blossom: My favorite activites outside of coding include gardening, going to the beach, and playing drums.
-- 📫 Let's connect & chat on [linkedin](https://www.linkedin.com/in/amanda-s-putney/) !
+- :satellite: Let's connect & chat on [linkedin](https://www.linkedin.com/in/amanda-s-putney/) !

 <!---
 amandaputney/amandaputney is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.